Stimulus Control Steps Planner

 Frequent awakenings with default settings

-A mixed-pattern draft with a 10-minute threshold, 06:30 wake time, partner note, wind-down cue, morning light, Single check only before leaving bed, 5 cycles, and Strict intensity can reach 21 steps and Complexity = Detailed.
-The Night protocol may still show 60 min, so the better check is whether the user can remember and follow the rows at night.
+A mixed-pattern draft with a 10-minute threshold, 06:30 wake time, partner note, wind-down cue, morning light, Single check clock policy, 5 cycles, and Strict intensity can reach 21 steps and a Detailed complexity label.
+Night protocol still shows 60 minutes, so the better interpretation cue is whether the action table is too long to follow during a real awakening.

 If Fixed wake time is blank or invalid, the summary and result tabs do not appear.
-Entering 07:00 restores the Stimulus-Control Plan, Action Plan Table, Adherence Guidance, Night Response Path Chart, and JSON view.
-If the plan then feels heavy, reduce Max night cycles or optional steps instead of stretching the threshold just to shrink the table.
+Entering a valid value such as 07:00 restores the plan.
+If the restored plan feels heavy, reduce Max night cycles or turn off optional steps instead of stretching the awake threshold only to shrink the table.

 FAQ: